The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 Well, it's just the lack of common sense.

-It's like, okay, we're for same-sex marriages, we're for pro-choice, but they value the family.
+It's just, as far as everything on their agenda, it's like, okay, we're for same-sex marriages and we're for pro-choice, but they value the family.

-If everybody in their family exercised pro-choice to same-sex marriages, they wouldn't have a family anymore, eventually.
+If everybody in their family exercised pro-choice and same-sex marriages, they wouldn't have a family anymore.

 It is counter to everything about the human spirit.